kasra-pak/fancy-todo/README.md

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+## Todos

+- [ ] [Refactor] Add some basic and general styles that applies to text, colors, etc.
+- [ ] Add Detailed tab for each todo item (date, created, updated).
+- [ ] Separate Inpt field, Items, Filters, Items footer.
+- [ ] Filter toggle forces all the items to rerender even those that were there before.
+- [ ] Toggling CompleteBtn shows the DeleteBtn.
+- [ ] Z-index issue while dragging (completed items).
+- [ ] Create a context for Drag n Drop.
+- [ ] Undo functionality.
+- [ ] Drop functionality.
+- [ ] InputField rerenders every time you press keyboard buttons.
+- [ ] Drag n Drop on filtered lists issue.
+- [ ] Active filters: no dnd.
+- [ ] Empty string check.